cgwire/kitsu/docs/publisher/README.md

 You need to download (or to build if you want to: see [Development Environment](#development-environment)) your preferred installer/package/portable for the app corresponding to your OS in the [releases](https://github.com/cgwire/kitsu-publisher-next/releases/latest).

-All comands have the keyword {version} in the filenames, you need to replace the version with the current version of the Kitsu Publisher.
+All commands have the keyword {version} in the filenames, you need to replace the version with the current version of the Kitsu Publisher.

 #### On Linux